 There goes a saying.
 If you have a big enough ‘WHY‘ then you’ll figure out the ‘HOW.‘

 What’s ‘my why?”
 Some people have a life goal to buy a sailboat and roam the open seas, others want to lose 5kgs to hit their perfect weight.
 Yet others want to travel the world and experience different cultures, whilst some want to be famous rockstars!
-My number one life goal has always been to live to a 100 years old.
-I don’t want to be a centurion who is grumpy, not sound of mind and body, but one who is the still the last one to leave the dancefloor, does a headstand for 3 minutes everyday and can out-sparkle and out-wit the best of them.
+My number one life goal has always been to live to 100 years old.
+I don’t want to be a centurion who is grumpy, not sound of mind and body, but one who is the still the last one to leave the dancefloor does a headstand for 3 minutes every day and can out-sparkle and out-wit the best of them.
 I picture myself surrounded by family and friends with a big cake, a glass or two of bubbles or red wine dancing the night away celebrating my 100th birthday.

-Some of the most inspiring people I’ve met along lifes’ way so far and whom have blown me away with their sparkling eyes, healthy, fit bodies and unbelievable energy, are many of my yoga teachers who have shown me that age is seriously just a number in your head.
+Some of the most inspiring people I’ve met along life’s’ way so far and who have blown me away with their sparkling eyes, healthy, fit bodies and unbelievable energy, are many of my yoga teachers who have shown me that age is seriously just a number in your head.
 I believe that how we live our lives is all about our attitude to it, our choice in how we go about living it.
 Do we resign ourselves to the fact that we’ll end up with stress-related backache and other common diseases that require weekly trips to the doctors to get our prescription drugs?
 Or do we create our own reality and start taking some real responsibility for our own health & wellbeing?
 The latter means looking after our mind and emotions as much as our physical bodies.
 Besides they’re all connected anyway so if you ignore one you’ll affect the others.
 I know which one I choose.
 I’d prefer to create my own reality thank you!

 This is why I got so interested in ‘fasting‘ in the first place.
-For me it was about finding ways that would help me live a happy, love-filled, adventurous, meaningful life into my 90s and beyond.
+For me, it was about finding ways that would help me live a happy, love-filled, adventurous, meaningful life into my 90s and beyond.
 I became interested in all things ‘longevity and ageing‘ And so here I am.
 A true fasting experimenter.
-I’ve researched and tried many ways of fasting to see how my mind, body and emotions responded: from water fasts (hardcore and I certainly don’t recommend unless you’re a veteran faster); the 5:2 diet; to 7 day green juice cleanses; 24hr weekly fasts; macrobiotic 10 day brown rice fasts; the lemon / cayenne fast; you name it I’ve tried it time and time again.
+I’ve researched and tried many ways of fasting to see how my mind, body, and emotions responded: from water fasts (hardcore and I certainly don’t recommend unless you’re a veteran faster); the 5:2 diet; to 7-day green juice cleanses; 24hr weekly fasts; macrobiotic 10-day brown rice fasts; the lemon/cayenne fast; you name it I’ve tried it time and time again.

 In Ayurveda (the sister science to yoga) they encourage you to do a spring clean (basically a fast of your choice) during the equinox when seasons change from winter to spring – summer to autumn.
 When I’ve done that the spiritual and emotional cleanse has been far better than anything physical I’ve experienced.

 To be clear – on any fast – you’re going to lose water weight and maybe you’ll have some weight loss if you do it over some time; like with intermittent fasting.
-This is the fasting technique which really works for me and I’ve been doing for nearly a decade.
+This is the fasting technique that really works for me and I’ve been doing for nearly a decade.
 Though not just now as I am currently 17.5 weeks pregnant, so instead I seem to be obsessed with eating ice lollies like they’re going out of fashion at the coldest time of year.
-For me weight loss was never a reason for fasting although it may be for you.
+For me, weight loss was never a reason for fasting although it may be for you.

 It was the science on brain and body health that motivated me, as did the increase in intuitive and creative powers that always seemed to occur during these fasting periods.
-I’ve always found this incredible focus that comes from fasting that I’ve not had at any other time other than after 10 day silent meditation retreats.
-The feeling is remarkable and because of this surge in creative ability, intuitive powers and focus, the health benefits became secondary to me.
-Although of course those health benefits will help me reach my goal of living to a hundred years old!
+I’ve always found this incredible focus that comes from fasting that I’ve not had at any other time other than after 10-day silent meditation retreats.
+The feeling is remarkable and because of this surge in creative ability, intuitive powers, and focus, the health benefits became secondary to me.
+Although of course, those health benefits will help me reach my goal of living to a hundred years old!
 Never forget your ‘why.‘

 Below are some of the best research articles; blog posts; links; books on the subject that may be of interest to you if you fancy diving into the subject of fasting further.
 A great starting point is with Dr.Jason Fung @ who has written a great book with Jimmy Moore on the whole subject: The Complete Guide to Fasting